Ten Ways to Stay Fertile in Your 30s

 Clean Up Your Act

 Every day, we get exposed to rather hundreds of chemicals, from our daily usage of shampoo to our water bottles to car exhausts.
 Research has shown that many of these products contain endocrine-disrupting compounds called xenoestrogens (bisphenol-A or BPA, and phthalates are two examples), which mimic estrogen in the body, which meddles with the body’s sensitive hormonal milieu by blocking real estrogen from doing its work.
 High blood levels of the chemicals are used in nonstick cookware and waterproof clothing that has been shown to significantly increase a woman’s risk of infertility.

 One’s lifestyle is important.
 It should preferably be a blend of holistic care with mainstream reproductive endocrinology.

 Chronic stress is bad as it causes the pituitary gland to rather unnecessarily release endorphins that do suppress reproductive hormones.
 Relaxation and yoga are good for conceiving.

 STRIKE A POSE

-Yoga does reduce the stress hormone cortisol and also induces the relaxation response.
+Yoga does reduce the stress hormone cortisol and also induces a relaxation response.
 Specific poses, such as Viparita Karani (Legs up the Wall), can actually increase blood flow to the ovaries as well as the uterus, thus potentially thickening the uterine lining; this can help with embryo implantation.
-One can go in for gentle hatha or restorative yoga as an ideal choice.
+One can go in for gentle Hatha or restorative yoga as an ideal choice.